MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/deeplink.md

-The UI REST API provides a way to craft a simple URL that, when clicked by users (for example, in an email message or through a browser), opens up a Kusto UI tool and preconfigures it for a specific cluster, database, and query.
+The UI REST API provides a way to craft a simple URL that, when clicked by users (for example, in an email message or through a browser), opens up a Kusto UI tool and pre-configures it for a specific cluster, database, and query.
 This API is not authenticated (no need to send the `Authorization` HTTP header) as authentication happens after following the redirect.